 The American beauty biz is focused on makeup.
 We used it as teenagers to look older, to be glamorous, to cover up our skincare problems.
 It’s all about concealers and foundations to create the illusion of flawless skin, over which we apply color and contouring; in effect, camouflage.

-Korean beauty is based on beautiful skin and the insistence that every woman can realize luminous, radiant, fresh skin, no matter what her age.
+Korean beauty, on the other hand, is based on beautiful skin and the insistence that every woman can realize luminous, radiant, fresh skin, no matter what her age.
 New research and products make this possible.

 Quite simply, caring for my skin adds an element of affordable pampering to my life.
 And what is pampering if not an extravagant feeling?
 The textures of the new formulations, their fragrances, the patting and smoothing are loving and spirit lifting.

 I have so much more information I want to share with you – but I must leave it for Part 2 of Millionaire Skincare.
 Until then, there are two things you can do to start yourself on your path to your most beautiful skin.

 Cleansing your skin properly and using sunscreen are the two, nonnegotiable basics of your daily routine.
 Begin with the concept of double cleansing.
 Double cleansing means using a gentle makeup remover to remove makeup, followed by a gentle cleanser to clean your skin.
 A makeup remover alone is not enough; a cleanser alone is not enough.
 Why?
 You can’t clean your skin if your makeup is still on your face.

 Every morning, apply sunscreen to your face and neck.
 But don’t use a beach type sunscreen that feels gunky and greasy on your face.
 There are new formulations that are matte and disappear on your skin for daily use, making it ever so much more pleasant to use.

 I leave you with these thoughts for now.
 Be gentle to your beautiful face.
 Your skin will thank you.
 And you’ll feel like a million.